 Then Carroccio, chief of vascular surgery at Lenox Hill Hospital, opened the vena cava, and he and Grasso removed the tumor, which extended into the heart, and repaired it where the tumor started growing into the wall of the vein.

 “We timed things so we take out the tumor thrombus, a combination of a tumor and clot from within that main vein that drains the whole lower half of the body,” Carroccio told TODAY.
 “When it extends up to the heart the safest way is actually arresting the heart and arresting to total circulation so you can open the heart and it helps with extracting the tumor.”

 The entire procedure took anywhere from 10 to 12 hours.

+It's been a year since Bernstein's surgery and his cancer has remained stable.
+He still struggles to get around.
 Now when Bernstein walks Keagan he has to take a break every half mile or so.
 He carries a chair so if he feels exhausted he can rest.
-As he recovered from surgery, he underwent physical therapy and felt surprised by how hard it was to walk.
+As he recovered from surgery, he underwent physical therapy and felt surprised by how hard it's been.

 “I had to learn how to walk again.
 When you have all these cuts on your chest they’re always concerned that you’re going to fall and break what they put together,” he said.
 “My big concern was not to fall.”

-The swelling had impacted the control that he had from his knee down and he still limps a bit.
+The swelling had impacted the control that he had from his knee down, and he still limps a bit.
 He’s hoping more physical therapy will correct that.
-While his cancer had not moved to the lymph nodes and the surgery seems to be curative, Bernstein is waiting for PET scans to determine follow-up-treatment.
-He’ll likely need immunotherapy to protect him from recurrence.

 “I’m so grateful to the doctors,” Bernstein said.
 “It’s a hidden thing, kidney cancer.
 It doesn’t really cause pain.
 You’d never know you had it.”